Abhijitaundhkar/Full-Stack-Developer/README.md

 # Full-Stack-Developer

 # Project description
-simple e-commerce website that allows users to view a list of products, add products to their cart, and place orders.
+This is basic simple e-commerce website that allows users to view a list of products, add products to their cart, and place orders.
-You will be using ReactJS for the frontend and NodeJS for the backend.
-The backend will provide two APIs:
+ReactJS for the frontend and NodeJS for the backend.
+The backend will provide
+two APIs:
 One to fetch product data and another to place orders.
-There is no need for user authentication.
+Then frontend will show UI and all activity for products

 # To start frontend